-Most small businesses rent the property on which they operate, and property owners will simply pass on the increased costs to tenants, hurting small businesses and consumers.
-These higher taxes will get passed on to consumers in the form of increased prices on just about everything people buy and use, including groceries, fuel, utilities, day care and health care.
+Most small businesses rent the property on which they operate, and property owners will simply pass on the higher taxes to tenants by raising their rent.
+The measure’s higher taxes on businesses will ultimately get passed on to consumers in the form of increased prices on just about everything people buy and use, including groceries, fuel, utilities, day care and health care.

 Working Families Can’t Afford Higher Taxes

 Californians face some of the steepest taxes in the country.
-We pay the highest or second highest gas, income and sales taxes and our cost of living is at a record level.
+We pay the highest income and sales taxes, and our cost of living is at a record level – the highest in the nation.
+Sacramento politicians just raised gas taxes through a $5 – 7 billion tax increase in 2017 and passed policies that have resulted in Californians paying 48% more for electricity than the rest of the nation.
 This is not the time to be raising taxes.
-Sacramento politicians just raised gas taxes through a $5 – 7 billion tax increase in 2017 and passed policies that have resulted in Californians paying 48% more for electricity than the rest of the nation.